hanami/guides/content/v2.0/introduction/getting-started.md

 ## Adding our first functionality

-Let's take a look at Hanami by building an application for managing books on a bookshelf.
+Let's take a look at Hanami by creating the beginnings of a bookshelf application.

 In the file `spec/requests/root_spec.rb`, Hanami provides a request spec for the "Hello from Hanami" message we've seen in the browser.